 The background studies are to be completed according to the requirements in Minnesota Statutes, chapter 245C.
-The information requested will be used to perform a background study of you that will include at least a review of criminal conviction records held by the Minnesota Bureau of Criminal Apprehension and records of substantiated maltreatment of vulnerable adults and children.
-DHS also requires you to submit additional information and your fingerprints and be photographed to complete your background study.
+The information requested will be used to perform a background study that will include at least a review of criminal conviction records held by the Minnesota Bureau of Criminal Apprehension and records of substantiated maltreatment of vulnerable adults and children.

+The Minnesota Department of Human Services (DHS) also requires additional information, and fingerprints, and a photograph to complete the background study.
 For all individuals who are subject to background studies by DHS, the corrections system will report new criminal convictions for disqualifying crimes to DHS.
 County agencies and the Minnesota Department of Health report substantiated findings of maltreatment of minors and vulnerable adults to DHS.
-The background check is submitted by the director and the teacher candidate must fulfill their obligation to get photographed and fingerprinted and reimburse the ECLC for 50 percent of the processing fee.
+The background check is submitted by the director and the teacher candidate must fulfill their obligation to get photographed and fingerprinted and reimburse the MLC ECLC for 50 percent of the processing fee.